• Recipe Index

 • Position a rack in the center of the oven and pre-heat the oven to 350°F.

-• In a medium bowl, whisk together the flours, cinnamon, ginger, cloves, nutmeg, baking soda, and salt.
+• In a large bowl, whisk together the flours, cinnamon, ginger, cloves, nutmeg, baking soda, and salt.
 Set aside.

-• In another bowl, beat the sugars and eggs until well combined.
+• In a separate bowl, beat the sugars and eggs until well combined.

 • Add the oil and pumpkin purée and blend well.

-• Add the pumpkin purée to the ingredients and stir just until evenly incorporated.
+• Add the pumpkin purée mixture to the dry ingredients and stir just until evenly incorporated.
 If desired, add the toasted walnut pieces and stir to incorporate.

 • Pour the batter into the loaf pan and spread the top with a rubber spatula.
 Bake until the loaf is golden brown and a toothpick inserted into the loaf comes out clean, about 60 to 65 minutes.